 The Uber app connects passengers with either drivers of vehicles for hire or ride-sharing services in several cities around the world.

 Their core mission was simple.
-Provide a crowd-sourced solution to the issue of overpriced, hard-to-find taxis, and revolutionise the unwieldy and monopolised taxi industry.
+Provide a crowd-sourced solution to the issue of overpriced, hard-to-find taxis, and revolutionize the unwieldy and monopolized taxi industry.

-They have been true to their mission – the app has revolutionised (some say, destroyed) the taxi industry, plugging the huge demand for more transport options especially in major cities.
+They have been true to their mission—the app has revolutionized (some say, destroyed) the taxi industry, plugging the huge demand for more transport options, especially in major cities.

 But perhaps the biggest message from Uber is the idea of choice.
 The tagline on their website focuses on you - “Get there - your day belongs to you.”